 I have a writing passion for Mexican American History, Genealogy, and World War II.
 I'm looking to bring our positive stories to the world using any platform available.

-"As Latino Americans we must improve at documenting and recording our own history, no one is going to do it for us."
+"As Latino Americans we must improve at recording and documenting our own history, no one is going to do it for us."

 Wilmer Valderrama Set to Produce Series About Mexican-American WWII Heroes